MatthewJDavis/matthewjdavis.github.io/_posts/2019-05-11-az-runbook-for-ad-aad-sync-alerting.md

 # Overview

 The [Azure AD connect] service is used to syncronise on premises Active Directory objects to Azure Active Directory.
 There are a number of alerts that come with the sync service all ready built in (connect health is currently available in [P1 and P2 plans] only), however it will only alert if there has been no sync for over 24 hours.
 I contacted Azure support to see if this could be amended but that is not possible at present and was given the work around to use the ``` Get-MsolCompanyInformation ``` to see the last sync time.
 I implemented the workaround as an Azure automation runbook that posts to slack when the sync has not completed within the last 2 hours.
 Below is the code to achieve this all deployed via PowerShell core using the PowerShell [AZ module].
-This example uses a free automation account which at the time of writing gets you 500 free minutes every month, see the [pricing page] as you may be charged.
+This example uses a free automation account which at the time of writing gets you 500 free minutes every month, see the [pricing page] for further details as you may be charged.

 ```powershell
 PSVersion                      6.1.3